 5. Board Member (Non Executive)

-Dr Olanrewaju Moshood Omotayo Ph.D.
+Olanrewaju Moshood Omotayo MD, Ph.D.

 ii.
 TRANSPARENCY

 To increase transparency, Feed The World Inc. actively infuse greater disclosure, clarity, and accuracy into their communications with stakeholders through radical transparency.
 Accountability and transparency are of high relevance at Feeding The World Inc. to our donors and sponsors.